🧘 Curs nou de Abheda Yoga

 Nyatri Tsenpo, descended from the Sakya clan in India, was enjoined as King of all Tibet.
 He propagated the Bon religion.
 The last of his line was Lhatotors, under whose reign the Buddha’s teaching was introduced into Tibet.
 The Indian name Sakyamuni became well-known in the four districts of Central Tibet and the people received the transmission of the practice of the ten virtues.
 During this time the doctrines of the reformed Bon were widely propagated.
 The practice of these doctrines was in accordance with the buddha’s teaching.

 Followers of the Bon Reformed Doctrine believed that Buddha Sakyamuni and Master Bon Shenrab were two forms of a single essence and the scrolls of parchment painted painting this relationship became popular.
-This new movement became known as the New Translation of Zhang-Zhung.
+This new movement became known as the New Translation of Zhang-zhung.

-When the naturally manifested image calledJowo Zhalzema (Country) miraculously appeared in Trandrunk, the king, amazed, built a sublime temple especially for her.
+When the naturally manifested image calledJowo Zhalzema (Land) miraculously appeared in Trandrunk, the King, amazed, built a sublime temple especially for it.
 The sacred name of the Three Jewels regarded as a deity, the practice of the six-syllable mantra (OM MANI PADMA HUNG) and the image of the Great Cosmic Power of Compassion (Mahakarnunika – Tujechembo) spread through the Tibet Country, to the Chinese borders.
 Both Buddha’s teaching and the reformed Bon’s teaching spread, existing together, free from prejudice.
 There was no distinction between the values of the different practices.
 Thus it is said with regard to the ritual gait with rotation around, to make the rotation in an anticlockwise direction, indicating Dzokchen, and clockwise, indicating mahamudra, while the prostration indicateumumumumumabo (mahamadhyamaka).
 The king established a law based on the ten virtues.
 Topmi Sambhota translated many tantras of The Tujechembo extensively, pre-clean and concise: the King, his ministers, courtiers and queens lived strictly according to the commandments and commitments to this deity.

 Twenty-five years after the death of the King God the influence of the Bon heretics samans increased and both Budda’s teaching and the Bon Reformed teaching were bitterly persecuted.
 The Aepts of the Reformed Bon have been removed, as they are today.
 Some were exiled to Kham, others to Jar and others to other places, until no followers remained in Central Tibet.
 Then the Buddha’s teaching was stifled and threatened with extinction, a conflict broke between the King and his ministers, but the (spiritual) influence prevented future persecution, although the faith remained at a low level.
 The religion of the Misguided Bon shamans took over the country, so that later, during the Buddhist Emperor Trisong Detsen, conditions were created that made it very difficult to propagate The Buddha’s teaching.